Gambia president says flying home after gunfire rocks Banjul

 BANJUL Gambia's President Yahya Jammeh said he was returning home from Chad late on Tuesday, after gunfire erupted around the presidential palace in the Gambian capital of Banjul last night.

-The government denied reports of an attempted coup, but a diplomat said unknown gunmen had attacked Gambia's State House.
-Although shooting had died down, a senior West African diplomat told Reuters gunmen controlled parts of the capital on Tuesday afternoon.
+The government denied reports of an attempted coup, but a diplomat said gunmen had attacked Gambia's State House.
+Although shooting had died down, a senior West African diplomat told Reuters gunmen controlled parts of the capital on Tuesday.

 Jammeh was abroad, either in France or Dubai, when the violence broke out.
 Callers on opposition online radio stations urged residents to rise up and keep him from returning.

-He landed in N'Djamena, the capital of Chad, late on Tuesday in a plane bearing the presidential emblem, then took off at around 2205 (2105 GMT) after a refueling stop.
+He landed in N'Djamena, the capital of Chad, late on Tuesday in a plane bearing the presidential emblem, then took off at 10:05 p.m.
+(2105 GMT) after a refueling stop.
 He told Chadian officials he was returning home, a senior Chadian official told Reuters.

 "He is going back home," said the official, who declined to be named.